 And did I mention these are flourless AND gluten-free?!

 I promise you, these taste just like the real thing.
-Soft, gooey, and chocolatey.
 Feed these to any brownie lover (kids included) and I bet they would never know the difference.

-I do use a few high fat ingredients like peanut butter and eggs in this recipe.
-While you might be tempted to swap them out for alternatives such as PB2 or applesauce, I don’t recommend it.
-I understand wanting to save even more calories, but these macros are already awesome, and I wouldn’t want to sacrifice the authentic brownie texture that the fat provides.
+Peanut butter: You might be tempted to swap this out for alternatives such as PB2 (powdered peanut butter), but I don’t recommend it.
+I understand wanting to save even more calories, but these macros are already awesome, and I wouldn’t want to sacrifice the authentic brownie texture that the fat provides us.
+You can definitely swap another nut butter like almond or cashew butter, though.
+If you insist on using a powdered peanut butter, just make sure you are including extra liquid to compensate.

-Pumpkin puree (or canned pumpkin) is also vital.
+Pumpkin: Pumpkin puree (or canned pumpkin) is also vital.
 It sounds weird, I know, but it’s one of the main pieces of this recipe that keeps the brownies nice and gooey.
 Don’t omit it.
-Trust me, I don’t even love the taste of pumpkin, but you won’t taste it in your brownies.
+Trust me, I don’t even love the taste of pumpkin, but you won’t taste it in your brownies, I promise!
+You might be able to swap it out for applesauce if it’s all you have, but the result might be a little more cakey and less dense.

 I used an 8×8 baking dish for these, and you should try to do the same.
 A larger pan will lead to much thinner brownies, which totally defeats the purpose.